Tim Sherwood

-Timothy Alan Sherwood (born 6 February 1969) is an English professional football manager and former player who played as a midfielder.
+Timothy Alan Sherwood (born 6 February 1969) is an English former football player and manager.

 As a player, he was a midfielder from 1987 until 2005, notably as captain of Blackburn Rovers' Premier League title-winning side in 1995.
 He also played for Watford, Norwich City, Tottenham Hotspur, Portsmouth and Coventry City.
 He made three appearances for the England national team in 1999.

 Sherwood began his coaching career at Tottenham Hotspur, progressing from assistant first team coach to manager in a five-year spell, then managing the club from December 2013 to his dismissal in May 2014.
 He resumed his managerial career at Aston Villa in February 2015, taking them to that season's FA Cup final and saving them from relegation from the Premier League, until being sacked in October 2015.
 Sherwood was director of football at Swindon Town from November 2016 until June 2017.

 Club career

 Early career

 Born in Borehamwood, Hertfordshire, Sherwood supported Arsenal as a child.
 He made his debut for Watford against Sheffield Wednesday on 12 September 1987.
 He made a total of 32 league appearances in Division Two for Watford before moving to Norwich City in July 1989.
 He played 88 games scoring 13 goals for Norwich before joining Blackburn Rovers in February 1992.